DanielGarciaMendez/DanielGarciaMendez/README.md

 ## 🎯 GitHub Highlights

 - Active in hands-on security practice through CTFs and tooling
-- Applying version control and automation to reproducible vulnerability research
 - Exploring how machine learning insights can inform anomaly detection and adversary behavior

 ---